Virginia Lt. Gov. Justin Fairfax's accuser details sexual assault allegation

 Earlier Wednesday, Fairfax emphasized the importance of listening "to women when they come forward with allegations of sexual assault or harassment."

-Tyson said in her statement that the incident was rekindled for her last last week after learning that Fairfax could soon ascend to governor with Democratic Gov. Ralph Northam embroiled in a scandal involving a photo on his 1984 medical school yearbook page that featured a person in blackface and another in Ku Klux Klan robes.
+Tyson said in her statement that the incident was rekindled for her last week after learning that Fairfax could soon ascend to governor.
+Democratic Gov. Ralph Northam has been embroiled in a scandal involving a photo on his 1984 medical school yearbook page that featured a person in blackface and another in Ku Klux Klan robes.
 Tyson then authored a private Facebook post about the alleged incident without identifying Fairfax by name.

-If Northam, Fairfax and Herring were all to resign, Virginia's House speaker, Republican Kirk Cox, is next in line to be governor.
+If Northam, Fairfax and Herring were all to resign, Virginia's House Speaker Kirk Cox, a Republican, is next in line to be governor.